kernelcrash/msx-rom-and-floppy-emulator/README.md

 - It also emulates a WD2793 floppy disk controller such that you can load disk images off the SD card.
 - It also (optionally) partially emulates a RP5C01 RTC chip (enough of it to make an MSX2 computer boot if you don't have that chip).
 This is only really of use to me!
 Comment out the
  ENABLE_RTC_RAM_BANK_EMULATION line in the Makefile if you dont need this emulation.
 - The code is still really 'proof of concept'.
 There is one button that allows you to cycle to the next rom or disk in a directory.
 Another button takes you to the previous rom or disk.
+However, I've added a simple boot menu mechanism where an MSX native program (kcmfs) presents a menu of files from the SD card and lets you boot from one of them.

 I used an Omega MSX2 computer to test this.
 I have not tested it on any other MSX or MSX2 computers.